Why BMS?

 Molecular Biology & Bioinformatics (5 Credit Units)

-This module covers advanced topics in molecular biology.
+This module covers topics in Molecular Biology and Bioinformatics.
 Topics include regulation of gene expression, gene mutation and DNA repair mechanisms.
-In the area of recombinant DNA technology and molecular techniques, students will learn about nucleic acid isolation, polymerase chain reaction (PCR), DNA cloning, identification of recombinant clones, DNA sequencing and microarrays.
-Students will also be introduced to computational approaches and bioinformatics tools that can be used for the analysis of nucleic acid and protein sequences, and for designing PCR primers.
+In the area of recombinant DNA and molecular techniques, students will learn about nucleic acid isolation, polymerase chain reaction (PCR), DNA cloning, identification of recombinant clones, DNA sequencing and microarrays.
+Students will also be introduced to computational approaches and bioinformatics tools that can be used for the analysis of nucleic acid and protein sequences.

 Electives (Choose any 1) (4 Credit Units)